-According to American Congregations Today (FACT Study, 2005), 53 percent of "oldline Protestant" and 47 percent of "other Protestant" congregations reported an average of 100 or fewer "weekly worshipers."
+According to the FACT Study (2005), 53 percent of "oldline Protestant" and 47 percent of "other Protestant" congregations reported an average of 100 or fewer "weekly worshipers."
 This whole group might be characterized as "smaller Protestant congregations"-a key audience for the present discussion of alternative pathways.